kima-finance/kima-transaction-backend/README.md

 - `/compliant`:
   `Request parameter`: wallet address to check compliant `Response`: `ok` if address is compliant, `fail` if address is non-compliant

-- `/uuid`:

-  Generate `uuid` for FIAT payment session to use depasify API.

-- `/kyc`:

-  Return kyc status for specific `uuid` of verification session using depasify API.